jeremyfelt/webconference-2014/talk.md

 ### Painless, then seamless.

 First strive toward making it painless.
-Have a process laid out where a happens, then b happens, and then c causes d to happen.
-Once it feels like it's getting painless, start working so that it's seamless.
-Try to merge steps b, c, and d into a as appropriate.
+Have a process laid out where A happens, then B happens, and then C causes D to happen.

+Once it feels like it's getting painless, start working so that it becomes seamless.
+Try to merge steps B, C, and D into A as appropriate.
 It's a happy day when you can trigger one action that sets off the series of tasks and deploys your code to production.

 ### Git hooks

 Git has a series of hooks available in your project's `.git/hooks/` directory.
 There are a couple ways you can go here.

-A pre-receive or post-receive hook on the server will allow you to specify commands to run on the server whenever a push is made to that repository.
+* A pre-receive or post-receive hook on the server will allow you to specify commands to run whenever a push is made to that repository.

-A pre-commit or post-commit hook on your local machine will allow you to specify commands that will run locally.
+* A pre-commit or post-commit hook on your local machine will allow you to specify commands that will run locally.

 ### Grunt